greg-raven/Uncommon-Sense/_posts/2012-10-10-since-the-state-necessarily-lives-by-the.md

 ---
-title: 'The state is anti-capitalist'
+title: "The state is anti-capitalist"
 layout: post
 categories:
 - socialism